 Basic Message pages will pop with a window advising the user that they are connecting to your network.
 Optionally, you can include custom messaging: advise them they agree to your Terms & Conditions or Acceptable Use Policy; letting them know that internet usage through this network can be monitored; &c.
 Here's an example of what that page looks like without any changes to its text:

 Basic Login pages are similar, but require the user to enter credentials.
-Those credentials can be checked against the Untangle's Local Directory; against your environment's Active Directory; or against third-party OAuth credentials (like Google OAuth).
+Those credentials can be checked against the NG Firewall's Local Directory; against your environment's Active Directory; or against third-party OAuth credentials (like Google OAuth).
 That page looks like this:

 When configuring the Basic Login page, you'll have to choose your authentication method on the Apps > Captive Portal > User Authentication tab.